 Chemicals could be explosive, flammable, ignitable, poisonous, and corrosive.
 These dangerous chemicals are regulated by laws and regulations such as the Fire Services Act, the Explosives Control Act, the High Pressure Gas Safety Act, and the Poisonous and Deleterious Substances Control Law.
-These laws and regulations mainly regulate the production, sale, storage, usage, and disposal of substances in industrial activities, and do not cover the chemical usage in education and research institutes.
-However, the storage and handling of chemicals are regulated by the related laws and regulations, so it is important to be familiar with them.
+These laws and regulations mainly regulate the production, sale, storage, usage, and disposal of substances in industrial activities, and do not cover the chemical usage in education and regulations, so it is important to be familiar with them.
 Table 11 shows the relationship between the main laws and regulations and dangerous agents (drugs).